Skip to main content

 • historical data is exported or preserved

-• operational alerts work in the new stack
+• operational alerts fire correctly in the new stack

 Questions to force into the buying process

-Every serious vendor should answer these in writing:
+Get every serious vendor to answer these in writing:

 1. Can we run your platform in parallel with our current CSMS?